indra-labs/docs/whitepaper.md

 Hidden services will periodically rotate their rendezvous points, probably once an hour or so, depending on the propagation delay of the DHT, in order to further reduce the patterning of hidden service access traffic on the setup side.

+In addition, all Indra nodes, both relays and clients, frequently add new return keys and expire old return keys, meaning that the last leg, the third cipher in a hidden service routing header advertisement is also changing frequently, and nodes offering hidden services will also keep a larger volume of return keys in order that they not advertise the same keys to be used in the last layer of encryption.

+In addition, relay nodes only give a hidden service header on request, and delete it immediately afterwards, so while evil nodes that get the job of introducer might try to capture these keys and try to use cryptanalysis on them, the hidden service will rotate the relays it assigns as introducers regularly, in addition to the constant stream of newly generated return key pairs.

 ### Fully Anonymous VPS Hosting

 With the use of Indranet's hidden services protocol, in theory a user can establish an account with a remote VPS rental provider that uses Indranet, with an package that includes a pre-installed instance of Indranet (not providing relay service, but appearing in the peer DHT), running a certificate authenticated SSH endpoint, and then install whatever applications they want, hook them up to the server's service configuration, and thus remain completely anonymous and untraceable to the public IP of the VPS.
 In this plain configuration the user knows the IP address of the server's Indra node.